adamhancock/cli/packages/workstream-raycast-extension/README.md

 **With daemon:**
 - **Every load**: < 10ms (instant)
-- **Real-time updates**: Changes appear automatically via WebSocket
+- **Real-time updates**: Changes appear automatically via Redis pub/sub
 - **No manual refresh needed**: Status updates as they happen
 - **Search bar indicator**: "⚡ Real-time" shows when connected
 - **Auto fallback**: If daemon stops, automatically falls back to standalone mode

-The daemon polls VS Code instances every 5 seconds and maintains a pre-computed cache, making the extension incredibly fast!
+The daemon polls VS Code instances every 5 seconds and maintains a pre-computed cache in Redis, making the extension incredibly fast!

 ## How It Works